JuliaPackageMirrors/NumFormat.jl/README.md

 Speed penalty is about 20% for floating point and 30% for integers.

-If the formatter is stored and used instead (see the second example above), the speed penalty reduces to 10% for floating point and 15% for integers.
+If the formatter is stored and used instead (see the example using `generate_formatter` above), the speed penalty reduces to 10% for floating point and 15% for integers.

 ## Commas